 Negligible R Package

-Researchers are often interested determining if there is a negligible relationship among variables.
-For example, is the correlation between anxiety and well-being negligible or is the difference in the means males and females on IQ negligible.
-There are a collection of tests for evaluating the presence of a negligible association that within the framework of 'negligible effect testing' or 'equivalence testing' (the latter term is older and often does not apply to modern types of analyses, such as negligible correlation).
+Researchers are often interested in determining if there is a negligible relationship among variables.
+For example, is the correlation between anxiety and well-being negligible, or is the difference in the means of males and females on IQ negligible.
+There are a collection of tests within the negligible package for evaluating the presence of a negligible association within the framework of 'negligible effect testing' or 'equivalence testing'.

 The negligible package can be installed via CRAN or github (the github version will generally be the most up-to-date, but also most prone to bugs)